-[To accompany Mis.
-Doc.
-100.]
+[To accompany H. R. 9649.]

-The Committee on Military Affairs has had under consideration the preamble and resolutions relative to the Fort Brown military reservation introduced by the gentleman from Indiana [Mr. Holman], and report that they have given the matter careful attention, and are of the opinion that a further examination or investigation by a committee of the House is unnecessary.
-They find the facts substantially as stated in the preambles of the resolutions.
+The Committee on Military Affairs, having had under consideration the bill (H. R. 9649) "To provide for the purchase of the Fort Brown military reservation," etc., and the preambles and resolutions relative thereto, introduced by the gentleman from Indiana (Mr. Holman), beg to report that they have given the matter careful consideration and find the facts substantially as stated in the preambles of the resolutions.

-The whole subject was elaborately investigated by the committee of the Fiftieth Congress, who came to the conclusion that \$50,000 was ample compensation for the title to the reservation, and for all claims for use and occupation since it has been occupied by the United States.
-(See Rep. 2543, Fiftieth Congress.)
+A full investigation of this subject was made by the Fiftieth Congress, and also by the Fifty-first Congress, and both committees of investigation reported \$50,000 to be ample compensation for the title to the reservation and for all claims for use and occupation since the same has been in use by the United States.
+(See Reports 2543, Fiftieth Congress, and 3650, Fifty-first Congress.)

 Your committee is inclined to believe that the sum would be liberal.
-Your committee is convinced that the site is wholly unfit for a military post; that it is the most unsanitary post in the United States; and that it is of no strategic value or importance whatever at the present time.
+Your committee is convinced that the site is wholly unfit for a military post; that it is the most unsanitary post in the United States; and that it is of no strategic value or importance whatever at the present